bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 -------------

 Power on now the remote nodes, have them boot over LAN, and follow the installation procedure.
-It should take around 15-20 minutes depending of your hardware.
+It should take around 15-20 minutes depending on your hardware.

 Once done, proceed to next part.